-This policy applies to the program that have an externship such as Medical Office Specialist, Nursing Assistant, Phlebotomy, and Nutrition & Food Service Management.
+This policy applies to the program that have an externship such as Medical Office Specialist, Nursing Assistant, Phlebotomy, and Nutrition & Food Service Management., and Licensed Practical Nursing Program.
 Nutrition and Food Service Management Certificate programs students enrolled in the NFSM program will complete minimum of 120 hours of practicum experience.
 The practicum will be from weeks 3 through 10 and will apply subjects learned during week 1 and 2.
 The practicum will be completed at the "La Cocina" from Regional Center for Border Health, Inc./ College of Health Careers.

--Students enrolled in the Medical Office Specialist Program will complete a minimum of 120 hours in contracted clinics by Regional Center for Border Health, Inc. College of Health Careers.

--Students enrolled in the Nursing Assistant Program will complete 65 hours of clinical taught by a Registered Nurse in approved Long Term Care Facilities contracted with Regional Center for Border Health, Inc. College of Health Careers.

--Students enrolled in the Phlebotomy program will complete 30 hours of didactic and 10 hours of practicum at a contracted clinic by Regional Center for Border Health, Inc. College of Health Careers.
+- -Students enrolled in the Medical Office Specialist Program will complete a minimum of 120 hours in contracted clinics by Regional Center for Border Health, Inc. College of Health Careers. - -Students enrolled in the Nursing Assistant Program will complete 65 hours of clinical taught by a Registered Nurse in approved Long Term Care Facilities contracted with Regional Center for Border Health, Inc. College of Health Careers. - -Students enrolled in the LPN program will complete a minimum of 448 hours in medical facilities contracted with Regional Center for Border Health, Inc./ College of Health Careers. - -Students enrolled in the Phlebotomy program will complete 30 hours of didactic and 10 hours of practicum at a contracted clinic by Regional Center for Border Health, Inc. College of Health Careers.